All of our bags tested independently, if you wish to find out more about the testing results please download the following lab test PDFs below.

 The comb generator has been a necessary test instrument for electromagnetic (EMC) test labs over the years and because of its ease of operation, it has found application in a variety of EMC test measurements such as cable loss measurement and radiation emission system test.

-We present here the result of testing the SE of a Faraday enclosure bag in a small RC-like cavity employing a broadband bowtie receive antenna and the same test procedure conducted at 1 meter distance from a receive antenna in a standard mode stirred reverberation chamber (MSRC).
-The striking positive correlation between these test results seem to suggest that SE tests of Faraday bag can be conducted in an RC-like cavity which is significantly less costly and offers a cheap alternative.
+We present here the result of testing the SE of a Faraday enclosure bag in a small RC-like cavity employing a broadband bowtie receive antenna and the same test procedure conducted at a 1 metre distance from a receive antenna in a standard mode stirred reverberation chamber (MSRC).
+The striking positive correlation between these test results seem to suggest that SE tests of Faraday bags can be conducted in an RC-like cavity which is significantly less costly and offers a cheap alternative.

 Faraday Bag Testing 2014 Report

-These initial results are for only the Tablet Shields.
-The photographs of the bags are presented in figure 1 and figure 2 respectively, to disambiguate which product is being tested.
-A bow tie antenna constructed from enameled copper wire was used in order to provide a source with a wider bandwidth than that of a dipole.
+These initial results are for the Tablet Shields only.
+The photographs of the bags are presented in figure 1 and figure 2 respectively, to demonstrate which product is being tested.
+A bow tie antenna constructed from enamelled copper wire was used to provide a source with a wider bandwidth than that of a dipole.
 Noise level tests of various types were performed without the antenna and with a load instead.